-A different approach is used in regulations for the WIPP, where the fundamental regulated quantity for long-term PA is the cumulative amount of radionuclides that can be released to the accessible environment over 10,000 years.
+A different approach is used in regulations for the WIPP in the US, where the fundamental regulated quantity for long-term PA is the cumulative amount of radionuclides that can be released to the accessible environment over 10,000 years.
 Limits on cumulative releases were derived by the regulator based on back calculation from dose for a range of conceptual HLW repositories.
-The regulations require these releases to be expressed in the form of complementary cumulative distribution functions (CCDFs) that represent the probability of exceeding various levels of cumulative release.
 This is akin to the total activity limits placed on radioactive discharges from conventional nuclear sites, but with a modification to deal with the extended time span of the release.
-The problem here is in then understanding the actual relationship between the cumulative releases and radiological consequences for a specific site.

 Because of the illustrative nature of dose and risk calculations, some countries have also considered establishing alternative primary performance measures.
-For example, in the ongoing discussions about the development of safety requirements in Germany, an approach based on demonstration of the confinement of radionuclides has been proposed.
+A range of alternative safety and performance indicators have been discussed in [IAEA 2003] and evaluated in the EC SPIN project [Becker at al. 2003] and in PAMINA WP3.4 [Becker et al. 2009c].
+In discussions about the development of safety requirements in Germany, an approach based on demonstration of the confinement of radionuclides has been proposed.
 Most of the proposed indicators - namely the fraction of released amount of substance, the concentration of released U and Th, the contribution of released radionuclides to power density in groundwater, and the contribution to radiotoxicity flux in groundwater - are located in the vicinity of the so-called "isolating rock zone", rather than in the accessible environment.
 The function of the isolating rock zone is, together with the engineered barriers, to ensure the confinement of the waste for a defined isolation period during normal evolution of the repository.
 As far as possible, indicators are relied upon that can be calculated based on modelling of system components that are relevant for safety and the evolution of which can be forecast over the assessment timeframe, rather than on largely hypothetical considerations of biosphere evolution and possible exposures to individual members of future human populations.

 Following development of a conceptual dosimetric framework for wildlife and the environment by ICRP [ICRP 2003], and EC-funded research in this area [Larsson 2004], it is anticipated that dose to non-human biota will be included as a performance measure in some regulatory regimes.
-Recently formulated guidance in Canada [CNSC 2006] already incorporates such provisions.
+Recently formulated guidance in Canada [CNSC 2006] and the UK [EA and NIEA 2009] already incorporates such provisions.